Skip to Main Content

 What costs more, burial or cremation?

 The amount of your final expenses depends on several things, including where you live in the United States and what kind of final arrangements you want.
 One of the biggest factors can be whether you want a burial or cremation.
-In 2021, 36.6 percent of families chose burial and a higher percentage of families, 57.5 percent, chose cremation1.
-It’s estimated that by 2035 more than 50 percent of families will choose cremation2.
+It is projected that in 2023, 34.5 percent of families will choose burial and a higher percentage of families, 60.5 percent, will choose cremation1.
+It’s estimated that by 2045 81.4 percent of families will choose cremation2.

 One reason cremation is becoming more popular is that can be less expensive than burial.
 All totaled, a funeral and burial may cost your family more than $10,000.
 In comparison, a funeral and cremation may be just over $6,000.